Discovery of Patterns in Sleep Data

 studies, or "sleep types", based on the stage composition of sleep

 (Khasawneh et al, 2010 and 2011).
-Planned work includes modeling of

-is presented in (Usher et al, 2012).
+An initial step in this direction is presented in (Usher et al, 2012).

-Publications (asterisks denote student co-authors)
+Selected publications (asterisks denote student co-authors)

 -